 Order an upper GI series.
-For this test, your health care provider will take X-ray images of your esophagus and stomach as you swallow a barium fluid that shows any problem areas.
+This test consists of X-ray images of your esophagus and stomach as you swallow a barium fluid that shows any problem areas.

 Order an endoscopy.
-This is an outpatient procedure in which your health care provider uses a tiny camera on a thin, flexible tube to look inside your esophagus for signs of esophagitis.
+This is an outpatient procedure in which the gastroenterologist uses a tiny camera on a thin, flexible tube to look inside your esophagus for signs of esophagitis.

 Do an esophageal pH test for stomach acid.
-Your health care provider will insert sensors or thin wires during an endoscopy to gather information over 1 to 3 days.
-This may help your health care provider find out about stomach acid that may be appearing in the esophagus.
+The gastroenterologist will insert sensors or thin wires during an endoscopy to gather information over 1 to 3 days.
+This may help your healthcare provider find out about stomach acid that may be appearing in the esophagus.

 Treatment for esophagitis depends on the cause.
 These are possible treatments:

-Additional medications.
-Your health care provider may prescribe drugs to strengthen the lower esophageal sphincter.
+Additional medicines.
+Your healthcare provider may prescribe medicines to strengthen the lower esophageal sphincter.
 This keeps stomach acid in your stomach.